Dedoc-9/DUME-DVSM/README.md

 // License: GPL-3.0
 //
 // ROLE OF THIS FILE:
-// - Human-readable whitepaper (Markdown-in-comments)
+// - Human-readable architectural whitepaper (commented spec)
-// - Machine-readable system metadata (Swift structs/enums)
+// - Machine-readable system metadata (Swift types)
+// - Non-executable documentation layer
 // - No runtime logic required
-// - No invalid Swift constructs
+//
+// NOTE:
+// This document describes an experimental architecture.
+// All performance and security properties are theoretical
+// or dependent on external system implementations.
 //
 // =====================================================